18F/18f.gsa.gov/_posts/2024-07-16-make-your-spreadsheet-formulas-better.md

 ### Clarify readable code with comments

-The clear narrative we wrote with `LET` is already an improvement.
-But, for readers to understand what the function does, they have to read through all of the code.
+The clear narrative we wrote with `LET` is already an improvement!
+But, if a reader wants to understand what the function does, they have to read through _all_ of the code.
 A reader can get a general sense of what the function is doing by reading just a few lines, but if they want to be really sure, they would have to read the whole thing.

 One common practice in software development is to leave comments which document what code is doing.
 Comments shouldn't be a stand-in for readable code — rather, comments should augment already readable code by summarizing or clarifying it.